Photo by Kelley Ryan

 Interim Director, 2014-2015

-Kaufman worked at the Center for two years, one as Interim Director and Mortenson Distinguished Professor.
+Kaufman worked at the Center for one year as Interim Director and Mortenson Distinguished Professor.
 With expertise as an academic library leader, Kaufman explored strategic university partnerships, including with academic libraries in Taiwan and India.
 Serving in a transitional role, she focused on both developing strategies emanating from the Arabella Advisors’ Evaluation Report (2013) that would position the Center for the future, and facilitating the selection and transition to the next Director and Distinguished Professor.

 2015 - Present